 TOPIC PAGE: War in Ukraine, gas crisis

-Updated at 09:45 GMT on 9 June.
-Please scroll down to see headlines.
+Updated at 10:00 GMT on 1 December 2023.
+Please scroll down to see news headlines.

 This topic page examines the impact of the Ukraine conflict on oil, gas, fertilizer and chemical markets.Image credit Vadim Ghirda/AP/Shutterstock